GoogleChrome/web.dev/src/site/content/en/mini-apps/other-mini-app-runtime-environments/index.md

 The [Google Spot Platform](https://developers.google.com/pay/spot) allows developers to set up a Spot on [Google Pay](https://pay.google.com/)—a digital storefront that they can create, brand, and host however they choose.
 It is discoverable both online as well as through physical barcodes.
-Users can easily share a Spot on their favorite messaging app or find it on Google Pay.
-A Spot is built using HTML and JavaScript, so existing investments into mobile websites or PWAs can be easily transformed into a Spot by \*"adding a few lines of JavaScript" according to the announcement post.
+Users can easily share a "Spot" (as the app calls it) on their favorite messaging app or find it on Google Pay.
+A Spot is built using HTML and JavaScript, so existing investments into mobile websites or PWAs can be easily transformed into a Spot by "adding a few lines of JavaScript" according to the announcement post.

 <figure class="w-figure">
   <img src="google-spot.png" alt="The Eat.fit mini app running in the Google Pay super app showing the sign-in bottom sheet." width="300">